Schwarttzy/SemperFi/README.md

 		3. Follow the instructions below for selecting the Semper Fi.

-	To select Semper Fi for your site
+To set Semper Fi as the theme for your site

 		1. Log in to the WordPress Administration Panel.